Peter Etter, American Loyalist

 Claude retired in 1959 from Tulsa Public Schools and spent his time working in a large garden in the backyard where he grew all sorts of vegetables.

 His grandson, Rusty, remembers him as very old, thin, cross-eyed, yet quiet, possibly thoughtful.
 He wore sun-glasses, even inside, perhaps because of his cross-eyes.
 Rusty would sometimes join his grandfather in the vegetable garden.
 Claude said little, but walked about gathering the vegetables and pruning branches; Rusty followed, watching.
 One time, Claude gave Rusty some books without comment.
-The books were a two-volume biography of Abraham Lincoln by Carl Sandberg.
+The books were a two-volume biography of Abraham Lincoln by Carl Sandburg.
 The books appeared well-used, so clearly his grandfather had read them again and again.
-They must have been his favorite books, and now he was giving them to Rusty—perhaps his grandfather’s wisdom and Carl Sandberg’s wisdom and Abraham Lincoln’s wisdom would combine to provide the sixteen-year-old inquisitor with wisdom itself.
+They must have been his favorite books, and now he was giving them to Rusty—perhaps his grandfather’s wisdom and Carl Sandburg’s wisdom and Abraham Lincoln’s wisdom would combine to provide the sixteen-year-old inquisitor with wisdom itself.
 And so, despite the fact that most of the books he read were about sports, Rusty began to read.
-Sandberg’s portrayal of Lincoln was of a humorous, shy, witty, thoughtful, caring, empathetic man who became President of the United States.
+Sandburg’s portrayal of Lincoln was of a humorous, shy, witty, thoughtful, caring, empathetic man who became President of the United States.
 Rusty’s grandfather had the same body-type, the same apparent demeanor, as Abraham Lincoln, though as far as Rusty knew his grandfather had only been a custodian for his working years.
 Sandberg’s Lincoln cared for people, for all people of whatever color, and for this care he became a martyr, a sacrifice to the principles of equality and freedom.

-Sandberg’s Lincoln by means of a Claude’s gift opened up a new world for Rusty.
+Sandburg’s Lincoln by means of a Claude’s gift opened up a new world for Rusty.
 It was a world of thought, of stories, of people, of the past.
 It was a world of the distant and not-so-distant past, which was huge, vast, so vast as to be unknowable.
 Only a few things about the past could be known.
 Most past experiences were not known, would never be known.
 But the possibilities inherent in the past, the countless lives and experiences, were simply too tempting to turn away from.
 And so Rusty began a quest to know, to read.
 He was not a gifted intellectual, merely an average student, but he had a desire to know.
 He began to read science fiction, much of which was based on past human experiences.
 He read philosophy.
 The summer after his senior year in high school, as he prepared to go to the university, he read Plato’s Republic—and didn’t understand much.
 But the whole idea of being able to read the great thoughts of a philosopher from over two thousand years ago, to wallow in the wisdom of the past, was irresistible, and he continued to try to read great books.
 He particularly enjoyed reading Greek mythology.
 He read Homer’s Iliad and Odyssey, and not only did he understand these works, but he loved them.
 He loved the stories of battle, of heroes, of gods and goddesses, of monsters, of revenge, all set in the distant past in a distant land.

 By this time in his life, when he turned eighteen and was preparing for the experience of the university, Rusty enjoyed thinking that the mind could elevate him above all the cares and questions of life.
 It sometimes worked.
 When in July, 1975, his grandfather Claude became terribly ill, and Rusty went to the hospital to visit the old man, he found him in his bed, partially clothed, senseless, thrashing about in convulsions.
 It was deeply disturbing, but to a rational, logical person, acceptable as the consequence of life, and Rusty left the hospital as emotionless as possible, as would a philosopher.